Darkinjung language

 Darkinjung (Darrkinyung; many other spellings; see below) is an Australian Aboriginal language, the traditional language of the Darkinjung people.
 While no audio recordings of the language survive, several researchers have compiled wordlists and grammatical descriptions.
 It has been classified as a language no longer fully spoken and it can be classified as needing a language renewal program.
-It was spoken adjacent to Dharuk, Wiradhuri, Guringai, Gamilaraay, and Awabakal.
+It was spoken adjacent to Dharuk, Wiradhuri, Gamilaraay, and Awabakal.
 The Darkinjung tribe occupied a small part of southeastern Australia inside what is now the New South Wales area.
 They likely inhabited a considerable tract of land within Hunter, Northumberland, and Cook counties.

 Alternate names

 The name of the language has various spellings as recorded by both Mathews and W.J.
-Enright, among others, whom worked off of documentation from the 19th century:
+Enright, among others, who worked of documentation from the 19th century: